drcz/dercz9000/README.md

 the game is in single file.

-requires 2KB of RAM, and ~17.5KB of flash [in case you only have 16KB just remove the logo screen].
+requires 2KB of RAM, and ~18.5KB of flash.

+Some things still need to be done, in particular more/better levels.

 ![dercz9000 console proud prototype](/screenshots/d9k-prototype.jpg?raw=true "The Prototype")

-just plug 4 switches (with 10K resistors) to pins 3,4,5 and 6, plug tvout (no sound right now, don't bother) and it should run.
+just plug 4 switches (with 10K resistors) to pins 3,4,5 and 6,
+plug tvout (http://playground.arduino.cc/Main/TVout), and it should run.

 # USE AT YOUR OWN RISK!
 If it fries your TVset, your arduino, or both, that's neither my responsibility, nor my business.

-Some things still need to be done, in particular the levels.
-But you can play it right now.